 - Impatient driving (reckless driver is attempting to get around the vehicle that they are tailgating)

 All Connecticut drivers must be aware of these traits while operating a vehicle on the roads and highways throughout the state.
-It is important for all Connecticut motorists to understand that it is never their job to “teach a lesson” to the tailgater.
+It is important for all motorists to understand that it is never their job to “teach a lesson” to the tailgater.
 Avoid tapping brakes, reducing speed or any other type of taunting action.
 As soon as it is safe to do so, change lanes to allow the reckless driver to pass.

-Avoiding a Tailgate Accident
+Avoiding A Tailgate Accident

 The following are some valuable tips for avoiding a tailgating crash: